TeamColonelPanic/useful-references/README.md

 Useful References
 =================

-Herein lie references that Team Colonel Panic finds useful to read
+Herein lie references that Team Colonel Panic finds useful to read or go to

 CTF Writeups